 Most recent performance

 The story follows the destruction of a marriage through consuming jealousy, the abandonment of a child and a seemingly hopeless love.
-Yet, through remorse and regret – and after a statue comes miraculously to life – the ending is one of forgiveness and reconciliation.
-Wheeldon continues his highly successful collaboration with designer Bob Crowley and composer Joby Talbot, the team behind Alice, in one of the highlights of The Royal Ballet Season.
+Yet, through remorse and regret – and after a seemingly miraculous return to life – the ending is one of forgiveness and reconciliation.
+With powerful designs by Bob Crowley and atmospheric music by Joby Talbot, The Winter’s Tale is a masterful modern narrative ballet.